Wednesdaysama/evolutionary_adaptation/workflow_notebook.md

     cd /bio/data/Lianchun/evolut_adapt/1/bootstrap/2_group/
     for file in *.ufboot; do ALEobserve "$file" ; done
 ### 6 Computing gene trees for each candidate rooted species tree
-Need to create re-rooted species trees by ITOL first.
+Need to create re-rooted species trees by ITOL first (re_root.newick).
 Then go to each subdirectory and run:

-    nohup parallel -j 100000 "ALEml_undated re_root1.newick {} separators='|'" ::: *.ale &
+    nohup parallel -j 100000 "ALEml_undated re_root.newick {} separators='|'" ::: *.ale &